khanhduytran0/exagear_windows_emulator/README.md

 ***Note: Only Java codes were decompiled!***
 <br>

+# Changes
+- Closing source some components to make X11 Server working.

 # Features
 - Cleaned license check and In-app purchase code.
 - (Experimental) Added an option to run Linux x86.